Going Online: Steps to Get Started

 Now that you've created your plan, established communication with your students, and begun setting up your online course, it's time to start building learning experiences.
 If you encounter any issues, we're here to help.

-- ITS-CTL- For technology and software questions and concerns that arise as you move your course online, please visit the Keep Teaching website.
+- UM3D Technology Trainers - For technology and software questions and concerns that arise as you move your course online, please visit the Canvas website.

-- UM3D Instructional Impact - For guidance and support with course design, development, and delivery.
+- UM3D Instructional Designers - For guidance and support with course design, development, and delivery.

-- Monitor your students’ progress through the Course Progress Tool.
+- Monitor your students’ progress through Canvas' New Analytics tool.

 - Suddenly Teaching Online?
 Free Resources to Help Faculty(Linkedin Learning)